-The thermal reservoir simulator, STARS Versi 192015, by Computer Modeling Group, was applied to construct reservoir model.
-The reserv 29 model which representing a generic in Athabasca oil sand was selected for this research as described in Table 1.
-The model was built with radial-dimensional numerical simulat 8 s and one well is in the center of the model.
-The production perforation is 1 meter above bottom reservoir 6 d the injection perforation is 5 meters above production well.
+The thermal reservoir simulato 4 STARS Version 2015, by Computer Modeling Group, was applied to construct reservoir model.
+The reserv 23 model which representing a generic in Athabasca oil sand was selected for this research as described in Table 1.
+The model was built with radial-dimensional numerical simulated and one well is in the center of the model.
+The production perforation is 1 meter above bottom reservoir 2 d the injection perforation is 5 meters above production well.
 The grid numbers are 29 x 4 x 30 (r,theta,k) and the grid size is gradually between 0.35 until 8 meters in r, 90° in theta direction, and 1 meter in k direction.
-The initial pressure is 2000 kPa and determined from 6 rmal gradient hydrostatic pressure in the depth of 212 meters.
+The initial pressure is 2000 kPa and determined from 2 rmal gradient hydrostatic pressure in the depth of 212 meters.
 The steam injection uses constant rate in sand face with a steam quality of 0.9.

 The initialization step of the model was the OOIP (original oil in place) of Athabasca Oil Sand model had oil approximately 282 M m3, water 71 M m3 and the model was without gas.
-There are two steps on in 22 ing the SAGD method, i.e. preheating and ramp-up process.
-Preheating is 6 build a connection between the injector and the producer using steam circulation in the period is about 6 months and the temperature is set at 230 °C. During the preheating process, the heat will be transferred by conduction to the surrounding wells, and then, both of perforations will be connected hydrodinamically.
-After preheating, it starts to inject the steam and produce the oil continuously through the both perforation will be connected and produce the oil continuously through the both perforation will be connected and produce the oil continuously through the both perforation will be connected and produce the oil continuously through the both perforation will be connected and produce the oil continuously through the both perforation will be connected and produce the oil continuously through the both perforation will be connected and produce the oil continuously through the both perforation will be connected and produce the oil continuously through the both perforation will be connected and produce the oil continuously through the both perforation will be connected and produce the oil continuously through the both perforation will be connected and produce the oil continuously through the producer will be connected and produce the oil continuously through the producer will be connected and produce the oil continuously through the producer will be connected and produce the oil continuously through the producer will be connected and produce the oil continuously through the producer will be connected and producer will be connected and producer will be connected the producer will be connected and producer will be connected the producer will be connected the producer will be connected to the connected through the producer will be connec
+There are two steps on in 17 ling the SAGD method, i.e. preheating and ramp-up process.
+Preheating is to build a connection between the injector and the producer using steam circulation in the 2 ellbore.
+Preheating period is about 6 months and the temperature is set at 230 °C. During the preheating process, the heat will be transferred by conduction to the surrounding wells, and then, both of perforations will be connected hydrodinamically.
+After preheating, it starts to inject the steam and produce the oil continuously through the both perforation 22 Usually, this step is called ramp-up process.